 When the Pontiac Solstice was unveiled as a concept car in 2004, I was absolutely in love.
 Here was a back-to-basics roadster that looked modern and classic at the same time, one that harkened back to the classic British sports cars of the 1960s but unveiled by an American manufacturer that knew how to make cars with good electrical systems, torquey and oil-tight engines, and effective creature comforts like ice-cold air conditioning.
 General Motors even promised the car would be accessible, in the same price range as the dynamically excellent but meh-styled Miata.
 This was the car I had always hoped a company would bring to market, and it was a surprise to me that that company would be GM!

 For 3-4 years, at least.
 Then the car—actually, all cars from the Pontiac division—ceased to be made, a victim of the Great Recession.
-Not that the Solstice didn’t due its part.
+Not that the Solstice didn’t do its part.
 In its first 10 days of availability, 7000 (or the entire allotment of first-year planned production) were already ordered, and the car even outsold the Mazda Miata—the world’s best-selling sports car—in the U.S.

 It was a car that I always admired, but largely forgot about due to not seeing any around Colorado.
 But then I looked on Turo—the AirBnB of cars—for a sports car with a manual transmission to rent and drive along the Oregon Coast, and a silver Solstice GXP with white racing stripes popped up.
 Perfect.